Ixianthes retzioides Benth.

 SA Tree No: 670.1

 This is a beautiful plant, seldom seen.
-It is one of the most rare members of the shrubby snapdragon family, an endemic confined to a few streams of the winter-rainfall Western Cape.
+It is a rare endemic, confined to a few streams of the winter-rainfall Western Cape.
 It has striking, yellow, bell-shaped flowers.
 Due to its specialized habitat in the rocky crevices of swift, fast-flowing streambanks, the plant is difficult to grow and seldom cultivated.

 The river-bells is an erect, twiggy, sparsely branched shrub up to 2 m tall and about to 1 m in diameter.
 It has fibrous roots often submerged in water.
 Its young branches are densely leafy, 4-7 mm in diameter, square, distinctly ribbed when young, green, becoming purplish and round (terete).
 Its older branches can thicken up to 50 mm in diameter at the base (rarely up to 70 mm), becoming brown and eventually grey and smooth.
 Its leathery, green, slender and flattened leaves (linear oblanceolate, 65-125 x 5-9 mm) are ascending and carried in whorls (4-verticillate, occasionally 3-verticillate).
 The petiole is short.
 Young leaves are soft, shiny and viscous, due to minute glandular hairs soon becoming smooth.
 Leaf margins are slightly thickened, and bearing 4-8 pairs of small teeth in the upper third of the leaf.